 The concept of identifying a larger data set by a smaller unique identifier is the general computing topic of fingerprinting.
 Morgan Simonson’s blog dives deeper into the thumbprint.

-Every certificate needs to not only have a unique identifier but also answer questions like below.
+Every X509 cert needs to not only have a unique identifier but also answer questions like below.
 The certificate subject should do just do that.

 - Who should be using this certificate?

 The subject is arguably the most important part of a certificate.
 The subject is meant to have attributes, defined by X.500, that represent who or what the certificate is issued to.
 It is represented in a distinguished name (DN) format.
 A subject is a string value that has a corresponding attribute type.
 For example, the DN for State or Province is st. This attribute type contains the full name of the state or province the subject resides in (e.g. ST=California).